saiba-tenpura/portfolio/content/blog/custom-vrchat-avatar.md

 * TBC: because of how this technique works the outlines for visually overlapping geometry automatically disappears.

-The final technique I adapted was to use a specialized texture map where each of the RGBA color channels controls a different aspect of how the model is being shaded.
+The final technique I adapted was to also use three different texture maps like Arc System Works to control and adjust the color and shading of the model.
+Which consist of the color texture for handling lit up parts, the SSS (SubSurface Scattering)* texture for controlling shaded parts and the ILM texture map which stores additional shading information for the model within each of it's RGBA color channels.

 Draft:
 * Why this character in particular?